danielbrock4/Tableau_NY_Citibike/README.md

   5) However, this may be a good strategy to target our new bike locations around popular male attractions or gathering spots.

  ![Tableau Story](Challenge/Images/Preview.PNG)

+ ## Challange Project Summary
+ From our visualizations, we can observe that during weekdays bike usage is most active around mid-morning and late afternoons, meaning our rides are using CitiBikes as a commuting alternative.
+Males dominate the usage of Citibikes.

+Two visualizations I would like to see for expanding into new locations:
+1) A map showing the ride usage dotted around the city.
+And additional dots pointing out popular male attractions such as sports bars, recreational facilities, etc. This way we could see if there was a correlation of the success of that location based on gender.
+2) Another map dotting the city with sized trip duration markers.
+I would then layer in a map of subway and bus routes to see if longer trip durations are due to lack of public transit access.